rust-lang/rust/docs/dev/style.md

 We try to be very conservative with usage of crates.io dependencies.
 Don't use small "helper" crates (exception: `itertools` is allowed).
 If there's some general reusable bit of code you need, consider adding it to the `stdx` crate.
+A useful exercise is to read Cargo.lock and see if some of the *transitive* dependencies do not make sense for rust-analyzer.

 **Rationale:** keep compile times low, create ecosystem pressure for faster compiles, reduce the number of things which might break.

 ## Commit Style